 Add the chopped onion and garlic and saute.

 Add the rest of the ingredients, except the rice and garnishes, then pour in the beef broth.

 Stir until well combined.
 Cover and bring to a boil, then reduce heat and simmer for 30 minutes.
 Cook the rice while the soup simmers.
-Taste and adjust seasonings in the soup, if necessary.
+Taste and adjust seasonings, if necessary.

-Skim the fat off the top of the soup with a large spoon.
+Skim the fat off the top with a large spoon.

 Add the rice to individual bowls, ladle the soup on top, and garnish with parsley and freshly grated Parmesan cheese.
 Serve hot with a crisp side salad and fresh homemade rolls or cornbread.

 - Can’t eat rice?
 Swap it out for quinoa, cauliflower rice, or pearl barley.

 - Want it spicy?
 Use jalapeno, poblano peppers, and crushed red pepper flakes.